 Integers

-The integer data types in C# are used to represent whole numbers (without decimal part).
+The integer data types in C# are used to represent whole numbers (without a decimal part).
 Some of the most common integer data types are:

 Type | Bytes | Signed/Unsigned | Minimum Value | Maximum Value |